 2. Eat enough for activity, growth and to maintain a healthy body size.

-3. Prepare foods or choose pre-prepared foods, snacks and drinks that are:
+3. Prepare foods or choose pre-prepared foods, snacks and drinks that are low in:

 4. Drink plenty of water during the day.
 Include reduced or low-fat milk every day.